 During AMP7, we will aim to enhance 13 rivers including the Upper Lea, River Beane and River Gade.
 By 2025, Affinity Water aims to have completed over 30 river restoration projects.
-Successfully delivering this programme will make sure we can meet our requirements as set out by the Environment Agency environment, for our communities now and in the future.
+Successfully delivering this programme will make sure we can meet our requirements as set out by the Environment Agency in the Water Industry National Environment Programme (WINEP).